richarrd92/hobbymatch/backend/docs/logger.md

 ### Summary

 This logging setup:
-- Enables clean and consistent logging to both console and file.
+- Enables clean and consistent logging to both console and a flat log file.
-- Supports automatic log file rotation to prevent oversized files.
-- Organizes logs by date and hour for easy identification.
+- Keeps implementation simple and lightweight.
 - Prevents duplicate logging handlers.
-- Provides an easy-to-import global logger instance for uniform use across the app.
+- Provides an easy-to-import global logger instance for uniform use across the project.

-*This approach improves maintainability and debuggability of HobbyMatch backend logs.*
+*This approach improves visibility and maintainability in small to medium Python apps.*